 How to make your bottle basking shark:

-- Using the pictures in the downloadable sheet as a guide, cut off the ends of the plastic bottle and shape one end for the basking shark’s head.
-You might need a grown-up to help with this as plastic can be tricky to cut and it can leave sharp edges.
+- You can use pictures in the activity guide (next page) for reference.
+Cut off the ends of the plastic bottle and shape one end for the basking shark’s head.
+You might need to help your group with this as plastic can be tricky to cut and it can leave sharp edges.

 - Cut the coloured paper or card into strips.
 Stick them to the end of the bottle basking shark’s body.

-- Ask a grown-up to make two holes, just after the bottle basking shark’s eye – one at the top and one at the bottom of the bottle.
+- Make two holes, after the bottle basking shark’s eye – one at the top and one at the bottom of the bottle.
+You may need to help children with this part.